 If you are new to mountain biking and looking for a great set of gloves to get you on your way, or you are an old timer wanting to upgrade or replace your gloves, you have come to the right place.
-The Giro DND vs Fox Ranger will look into the differences, and help you decide which (if either) will be best for you.
+The Giro DND vs Fox Ranger will look into the differences of two of the most popular gloves on the market, and help you decide which (if either) will be best for you.

 Giro and Fox are both very well known manufacturers in the mountain biking world.
 They produce high quality, yet inexpensive gear for mountain bike riders, and neither the DND nor the Ranger gloves are exceptions to this!

 Before working out which glove is right for you, it pays to understand what makes a glove great in the first place.

 What Makes a Great MTB Glove?

 First and foremost, you won’t wear the gloves if they aren’t comfortable.
 And a set of unworn gloves isn’t going to provide any protection whatsoever.

 What to look for: Does the glove pinch or bunch anywhere?
 Try on the glove, curl your hand as if you were gripping the bars and see if there is excessive material on the palm.
 If there is, maybe down size, or if not possible (ie: finger length would become an issue) try a different style.